 In the UK he acted in the litigation by Equitable Life Assurance Society against its former Board of Directors.
 He advised the Society of Lloyd’s on the reconstruction of the Lloyd’s market and represented that Society in the House of Lords in its litigation against the Names.
 He represented the hedge fund community in litigation against the administrators of Lehman Brothers after the collapse of that investment bank.
 He has appeared in many leading cases in diverse fields: local government finance (Credit Suisse v Allerdale; South Tyneside v Svenska); gas exploration (British Gas v Phillips Petroleum; Amoco v Amerada Hess; Neste v Shell); pensions (Imperial Tobacco; LRT and Electricity Supply); trusts (Public Trustee v Cooper); mortgage securities (Barclays v Harris; NatWest v Gill; UCB Homeloans v Moore; Barclays v Coleman).

-Since 2007 he has advised and continues to advise Tate on ethical issues as a member of its Ethics Committee.
-He is a qualified mediator and has mediated many disputes in the commercial field.
+Jules is also a qualified mediator and has mediated many disputes in the commercial field.